Skills Training and a Brother’s Love Transform a Struggling Student’s Life

 It was during one of the end-of-term parents’ meetings at the Hope Center that Justus first noticed the issue with Lokwaar’s academic performance.

-After several years of Lokwaar’s declining grades and him having to repeat the entire academic year of grade five, his brother also became worried.
+After several years of Lokwaar’s declining grades and having to repeat the entire academic year of fifth grade, his brother also became worried.

 In 2019, after Loteleng completed high school, he settled in Lotubae village and offered to volunteer as a teacher at the Hope Center.